-£m

-Cost

-1 January 2023 and 31 December 2023 8,055
+Cost 1 January 2023 and 31 December 2023 5,006

-The Company's subsidiary undertakings are Heathrow (AH) Limited, which is incorporated and registered in the UK, and Heathrow Funding Limited which is incorporated and registered in Jersey.

-Details of the principal subsidiary undertakings of the company are provided in note 27 of the Heathrow (SP) Limited consolidated financial statements.
+The Company's subsidiary undertaking is Heathrow (SP) Limited, which is incorporated and registered in the UK.
+Details of the principal subsidiary undertaking of the company are provided in Note 27 of the Heathrow Finance plc consolidated financial statements.

 The Company reviews the investment in the subsidiary's carrying value for impairment if there are any indications that the carrying value may not be recoverable.
 There is no significant risk of material adjustment in the carrying value of the investments in the next 12 months.
-The recoverable amount, fair value less costs to sell, is calculated based on discounted cash flow projections of the business using a perpetuity model where the discount rate is calculated using a WACC of 4.04% for regulatory period H7 (2024-2026), 5.53%-6.15% for H8-H10 (2027-2041) and a terminal cash flow which uses multiple of 1.30x RAB.
+The recoverable amount, fair value less costs to sell, is calculated based on discounted cash flow projections of the business using a perpetuity model where the discount rate is calculated using a WACC of 4.04% for regulatory period H7 (2024-2026), 5.53%-6.15% for H8-H10 (2027-2041) and terminal cash flow RAB multiple of 1.30x RAB.
 Short-term projections are based on the latest forecast approved by the Board in December 2023 and longer-term projections reflect the latest two runway capital plan.
 The discount rate is based on an unlevered cost of equity consistent with the building blocks of the regulatory WACC.
 From the review of the position at 31 December 2023, management concluded that there is no impairment in the investments held.

-The directors and management have considered and assessed reasonably possible changes for the Terminal Value key assumption by applying a 1.15x consistent with previous years, with a result of no impairment being identified on the investment.
+The directors and management have considered and assessed reasonably possible changes for the Terminal Value key assumption by applying a lower multiple of 1.15x consistent with previous years, with a result of no impairment being identified on the investment.
 Due to the nature of the regulatory arrangement and the significant headroom in the valuation, climate change risks are not considered to have a material impact on the valuation of investments in subsidiaries.
-Passenger numbers adopted from our scenario analysis that feeds into our long-term forecast, detailed in the CFD section from page 74, forecasts adequate long-term passengers to support Heathrow's own long-term cash flow forecasts.
+Passenger numbers adopted from our scenario analysis that feeds into our long-term forecast, detailed in the CFD section of these Annual Report and Financial Statements on page 74, forecasts adequate long-term passengers to support Heathrow's own long-term cash flow forecasts.